learn-co-students/sinatra-fwitter-group-project-v-000/NOTES.md

-#Reading the instructions and specs:
+# From instructions and specs

 ## Classes
 ### Class User